zordius/HandlebarsTest/README.md

 * single lib test
    * bin/hbtest libName testFile [testTimes]
    * libName can be one of: none , lightncandy , handlebars.php , mustache-php , mustache.php
    * testTimes default 100000.
-When testing on lightncandy, testTimes as even times will test as best performance, testTimes as odd times will test as best features.
+When testing on lightncandy, testTimes as even times will testing as best performance, testTimes as odd times will testing as best features.
    * Example: bin/hbtest mustache.php fixture/001-simple-vars-001.json

 * feature test